 Taking pictures of something you see is even more dangerous.

-Injured in a Car Accident?
+Injured in a Car Accident in Charleston?
 Call Hoffman Law Firm.

 Our personal injury attorneys here in Charleston encourage everyone to ditch the distractions.
 Keeping your focus on the road ahead is the best way to avoid a car crash.

 But if you find yourself a victim of a careless distracted driver, trust our team to handle your car accident case.
-Hoffman Law Firm will fight for the compensation you deserve, gathering the evidence necessary to hold the distracted driver accountable.
+Hoffman Law Firm will fight for the compensation you deserve, provide experienced legal advice and gather all the evidence necessary to hold the distracted driver accountable.